“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 My reason for adding this one to the list is simple.
 Don’t put off travel for later.
 Or for when you want to go with that special someone.
 Go anyway.

 What if you will never have the chance to go to Paris with your significant other?
-Or what if you meet someone that can’t really stand long international flights?
+Or what if you meet someone who can’t stand really long international flights?

 Go while you have the time.